-We understand this can be a big expense, so we have negotiated special rates with a professional company regulated by the Royal Institution of Chartered Surveyors.
+We understand this can be a big expense, so we have negotiated competitive rates with a professional company regulated by the Royal Institution of Chartered Surveyors.
 In the vast majority of cases, drawing on the wealth of information about property that is a now available online, they are able to provide surveys following desktop research, avoiding the need for a more costly site visit.
-Find out more about our new offer HERE [LINK].

 Why do you need an up to date valuation?

 Most of us are aware that we need to know what our building is worth before insuring it, but it can be easy to get confused between the market value of our flats and the amount that insurers are interested in which, unlike market value, is the cost of reinstating the whole building from scratch following a total loss.

 The Buildings Declared Value (BDV) can often appear to be relatively low when seen in the context of the market value of a block of flats.
 Nevertheless, it is very significant because insurers use it as a benchmark for all claims.